rbouckaert/DeveloperManual/README.md

 logFileName="out$(N).log"
 ```
 With this setting, when you run BEAST with `-D N=1` the log file will `be out1.log`.

+## Alternative Step 2.
+Generate (MCMC) analysis for each of the samples (support for multiple alignments)

+Instead of generating complete BEAST XML files, including alignments, XML files can be generated where the state is initialised by start values from the trace log and the tree is initialised with trees from the tree log in Newick format through `TreeParser`.
+The alignment can then be generated on the fly with the help of `beast.app.seqgen.SimulatedAlignment`.
+Note that every time BEAST is started on the XML a new alignment will be generated, and unless the same seed is used, these alignments will be unique (almost surely).

 ## Step 3.
 Run the analyses